sj1999-BIT/tp/docs/UserGuide.md

 </div>

 Example:<br>
-`add n/Jane Doherty p/1847291074 e/janedoe123@gmail.com a/Coral Street, 5th Avenue, #02-04, pr/500.00 i/none s/pending
+`add n/Jane Doherty p/1847291074 e/janedoe123@gmail.com a/Coral Street, 5th Avenue, #02-04, pr/500.00 i/ s/pending
 t/caterer`

 Outcome:<br>
-You will see a contact named `Jane Doherty` with all the specified details appears in the contact list.
+You will see a contact named `Jane Doherty` with all the specified details appearing in the contact list.
 ![add contact](images/AddPerson.png)

 ### Listing all persons : `list`